-MISSING: Macomb Police need your help finding a 13-year-old boy
+UPDATE: Missing Macomb, Ill. boy found after several hours

-MACOMB, Ill.
-(KWQC) - According to Macomb, Illinois police, they need help locating Joseph Craig, 13, who went missing Sunday evening.
+ORIGINAL According to Macomb, Illinois police, they need help locating Joseph Craig, 13, who went missing Sunday evening.

 According to the Facebook post from the department, Joseph was last seen going east from Eisenhower Tower around 5:50 p.m.
 Sunday.